 I write about Software Development, General management and what interests me in Science and Maths.
-This is based on my experience as a Project Manager and what i read (books, articles, blogs), the later is a residue from my college days where i slogged for a Masters Degree in Physics.
+While the former is based on my experience as a Project Manager and what i read (books, articles, blogs), the later is a residue from my college days where i slogged for a Masters Degree in Physics.

-If you are wondering about the 'everything else' part along with Project and General Management, i have deliberately kept it so that i can write about anything and everything i feel like.
-And 'everything else' is inspired by Hitch Hiker's Guide to the Galaxy Series by Douglas Adams. :)
+If you are wondering about the 'everything else' part, it is inspired by Hitch Hiker's Guide to the Galaxy Series by Douglas Adams. :)

 During the build up to the Afghan war, one of the TV reporters made the statement "Amateurs talk Strategy; Professionals talk logistics".
 The saying actually means that though plan/Strategy is important, in a war having the right people at the right place with the right equipment/food is even more important.
 I hope all of us remember the poem, "for the want of a nail, a shoe was lost".